somarib/Hellow-world/README.md

 # HELLOW Microverse

-> This project is to set up github supository and set up linters on the hellow world project. the Heloow Microverse project invloves hellow.html file to display Hellow Microverse and a css file
+> This project is to set up github supository and set up linters on the hellow world project. the Hellow Microverse project invloves hellow.html file to display Hellow Microverse and a css file

 ## Built With